- Biological Inventions

 Sun Microsystems (ORCL) once made a similar intellectual-property move in the computer world.
 Known for its pricey, proprietary software, Sun opted to open-source all its products.
 The decision was a result of hard times faced by Sun and was looking to generate interest in its products to revive the company.

 Tesla is in quite a different situation.
 Its share price has been rising for a year helped by the excellent response received by the Model S. That car, just the second made by Tesla, has already swept the automotive awards, including top safety and customer-service ratings.
 Next year, Tesla plans to begin shipping the Model X, a sports-utility vehicle.

-Considering Tesla’s excellent rate of innovation, further improving their own Patented technologies sooner than you would expect, their strategy has caused one to rethink patent terms.
+Considering Tesla’s excellent rate of innovation, further improving its own Patented technologies sooner than you would expect, their strategy has caused one to rethink patent terms.
 Technology and software have shorter life spans than most products in terms of their market value.
-In industries whose technology will be much different in a couple decades, a twenty year patent term is of little use to companies like Tesla.
-The benefit to such a lengthy term is enjoyed by Patent trolls who can use old patents and subjectively argue them as prior art that anticipates genuine inventions.
+In industries whose technology will be much different in a couple of decades, a twenty-year patent term is of little use to companies like Tesla.
+The benefit to such a long term is enjoyed by Patent trolls who can use old patents and subjectively argue them as prior art that anticipates genuine inventions.

 NOTE: Quoted text taken from certain sources such as ‘The Detroit News’

 About the Author: Mr. Ankur Sehgal, Patent Associate at Khurana and Khurana and can be reached at Ankur@khuranaandkhurana.com.